averi/dragonsreach.it/content/posts/2018-10-18-gnome-infrastructure-moving-to-openshift.md

 ---
-title: GNOME Infrastructure is moving to Openshift
+title: The GNOME Infrastructure is moving to Openshift
 author: Andrea Veri
 type: post
 date: 2018-10-18T10:27:23+00:00